 Permanent Dye Pure Blonde 03 Ultra Light Blonde Ash

 L’Oréal Pure Blonde Excellence dyes fall within the category of super lightening permanent dyes, as they lighten up to 4 shades.
-The mark does not indicate the volume of hydrogen peroxide, but it may be somewhat higher than normal.
+The mark does not indicate the volume of developer, but it may be somewhat higher than normal.
 Maybe it’s 30-volume water instead of 20 which is standard.

 01 is the Pure Blonde Permanent Dye shade 01 Ultra Light Natural Blonde is L’Oréal’s lightest blonde.

-L’Oréal has other shades of blonde apart from these three super lighteners, but they do not offer such intense rinsing.
+L’Oréal has other shades of blonde apart from these three super lighteners, but they do not lift up too much.
 The other shades of blonde are:

 10 – Light blonde